BabarB/Final-project/README.md

 1. Having run it through the Wave tool, the site's planned colour scheme was changed multiple times to accommodate contrast ratios for better accessibility.

 2. Lighhouse's performance initially scored 92% as I only gave images a width of 100%:

    ![](docs/lighhouse-complains.jpg)
    Because I was aiming for a lighthouse score over 90%, this test was considered as passed, but therewas room for improvement.
 Giving the images a height of 100% seemed to resolve the issue and resulted in a more desirable lighthouse score:
    ![](docs/lighthouse-final-score.jpg)

-5. The code validators came back with lots of error messages at first, these however became less frequent as I progressed.
+3. The code validators came back with lots of error messages at first, these however became less frequent as I progressed.
-6. I noticed just before the project finish that the hero image on the home page shrank slightly.
-This could be fixed by removind side paddings from the adjacent list items in the media query.
+4. I noticed just before the project finish that the hero image on the home page shrank slightly.
+This could be fixed by removing side paddings from the adjacent list items in the media query.

-7. I am aware that I tend to use the past participle in my commit messages.
+5. I am aware that I tend to use the past participle in my commit messages.
 I continue working on developing the habit of using the imperative mode instead.